rmorabia/rmorabia.github.io/content/blog/rtl-output.md

 date: "2025-01-08"
 ---

 Unfortunately, I got an actually useful open source project idea at work today.
-Because ideas matter more than execution, I have to write this down publically and think about it.
+Because ideas mean nothing without execution, I have to write this down publically and think about it.

 I encountered an issue in the malaise of afternoon with RTL, as I always seem to.
 This has become a bigger headache ever since I started trying to do all of my tickets using TDD.
 My "tests" are usually never wrong, it's always the setup of dependencies and mismatched expectations of what is actually rendering.
 I [prefer integration tests](https://rmorabia.com/blog/integration-testing/), so I would really like to avoid mocking prematurely.